Swallowing and Feeding Disorders

 A therapy plan will be created for your child based on their specific needs.
 The therapist will help your child improve sucking, drinking, chewing, or swallowing.
 Your child may also practice with different food and liquid consistencies, utensils, positions, or strategies to promote safe swallowing.

-Feeding therapy may involve eating different foods with varying textures, as well as different feeding and drinking implements and seating positions.
-Children have developing brains that are learning to eat and swallow.
+Children's developing brains are still learning how to eat and swallow.
 If therapy is recommended, it should begin as soon as possible to take advantage of this period of brain development.

 Medication